 Tanah Lot lies in the sea and can only be accessed by dry feet when it is low tide.
 At high tide, you need to roll up your pants.
 The basic entrance fee to this attraction is IDR 60,000.

-Kuta Beach is definitely the most famous in all of Bali.
+Kuta Beach is definitely the most famous all over Bali.
 Formerly a quiet place, now famous, very popular with tourists, especially among young people.
 The beach has excellent conditions for surfing and a lively nightlife.
-There are plenty of bars and restaurants right on the beach, with music playing until late in the morning.
+There are plenty of bars and restaurants right on the beach, with music playing until late in the following morning.
 Along the entire length of the beach we find many surf schools and instructors who offer courses and lessons for both beginners and advanced surfers.

 Gitgit and Sekumpul Falls

 There is a large number of waterfalls on the island of Bali.
 Gitgit and Sekumpul are just some of them worth mentioning.
 They are located a short distance from the former capital Singaraja and about 90 km north of Denpasar.